oscar-system/Oscar.jl/docs/src/PolyhedralGeometry/Polyhedra/pg_polyhedra_constructions.md

 ## Polyhedra from other objects

-There is a growing list of functionality for constructing polyhedra coming from other mathematical objects.
-We list a handful below.
+Polyhedra can also be constructed from other mathematical objects:

 ```@docs
 orbit_polytope